 We’ve already established that I am a big fan of rhubarb in the summer.
 Last year, we planted two stalks in our backyard, and they are ENORMOUS this year.
 I was able to harvest some this summer and decided to make it into fresh homemade jam.
-I’ve never made jam before, so I opted for a freezer jam recipe rather than a traditional jam recipe.
-Freezer jams are perfect for canning novices since they require fewer steps and no vacuum sealing of the jars.
+I’ve never made jam before, so I opted for a strawberry freezer jam recipe rather than a traditional jam recipe.
+Freezer jam is perfect for canning novices since they require fewer steps and no vacuum sealing of the jars.

 I also chose to use Ball’s low or no-sugar needed pectin to keep the jam’s sugar content down.
 My recipe used fresh Michigan strawberries and rhubarb (from our yard!) and local Michigan honey.
 It turned out so well that I am already planning to make a second batch!

 I bought this handy canning funnel and I highly recommend it.
 I would have had a mess all over my counter if I had tried to scoop the hot jam mixture into the jars with a spoon or ladle.
 If you are going to make more than one batch of jam in your lifetime, it’s worth the couple of bucks.

 Be sure to leave about 3/4”-1” of headroom at the top of each jar in case your jam expands as it cools.
 I ended up with 6 jars of jam from one batch of this recipe.